Chile - Things to Do in Chile in December

 December offers the most stable weather for outdoor moai exploration with minimal rainfall and comfortable temperatures 23°C (73°F).
 This is breeding season for seabirds, adding wildlife viewing to cultural sites.
 Sunrise/sunset at ceremonial sites has perfect visibility.

-Booking Tip: Flights from explore Santiago $800-1,200 in December - book minimum 3 months ahead.
+Booking Tip: Flights from Santiago $800-1,200 in December - book minimum 3 months ahead.
 Island tours $80-120 per day.
 Park entry requires advance online reservation ($80 for foreigners).

 December Events & Festivals